Boost the visibility of your points of sale with local ads

 • Clicks: indicates the number of times the ad was clicked.

 • CPC or “cost per click”: indicates the average cost per click on a local ad.
 Platforms offer CPC automation to optimize this cost.
-For example, Google offers the option to set CPC to “enhanced” mode.
+For example, there is the option on Google to set CPC to “enhanced” mode.

 • CPM or “cost per mille” or “cost per thousand”: simply indicates the average cost for 1000 impressions.